General Terms and Conditions for the Use of TWINT

 2.2.
 Topping up, releasing and processing of credit

 TWINT credit shall be topped up by customers via the options designated for this purpose in the app.
-Depending on the selected top-up option, use of the payment function (see section Payment function) and the topping up of credit can coincide.
-However, such instances shall involve two transactions, with it first always being necessary to top up the TWINT credit before making a subsequent payment.
+Depending on the selected top-up option, use of the payment function (see section 2.4) and the topping up of credit can coincide.
+However, such instances shall involve two transactions, with it ﬁrst always being necessary to top up the TWINT credit before making a subsequent payment.
 Any transaction fees or other charges associated with the topping up of credit must be borne by the customer in question.

 No interest shall be paid on TWINT credit.